bd3young/TeamLeadApp/README.md

 #### How To Add An Officer

 Tap the ADD button that is in the top right of the screen.
 After completing all of the information tap the save button to save the officer.
-If you dont want to save the officer hit the cancel button to cancel the action.
+If you dont want to save the officer tap the cancel button to cancel the action.

 #### How To Edit An Officer